-I also often use it to charge my phone overnight because there isn’t always a convenient outlet near my bed and I like to have my phone near me at night.
+I also often use it to charge my phone overnight when there isn’t a convenient outlet near my side of the bed – which there often isn’t!

 European plug for MacBook – If you have a MacBook laptop, you can easily switch out the plug in your charger with this type C plug instead of plugging it into a separate adaptor.
 I bought a set from the Apple store several years ago and love it.
 It’s super convenient to use a plug that’s so well integrated into the power cord!

 Power strip – Power strips are great for when you’re traveling in a group and there are limited outlets in your hotel or AirBnB.
 With this one, you can charge 7 devices simultaneously.
 The nice thing about this one is that it won’t fall out of the wall when you have several devices charging at the same time!
 We didn’t bring one on our current trip, because we decided we didn’t need it, but if you have a lot of tech a power strip can come in very handy.